 Florida Scenic Highways Program Update – Claudia Calzaretta provided the following update:

 Roadside Chats Program – Yesterday’s Chat was on the State’s Bear Management program.
-The next Chat will be a presentation on the River to Sea Scenic Byway.
+This video was posted on the Central Florida Byways YouTube Channel, linked here.
+The next Chat will be a presentation on the River to Sea Scenic Byway to be held April 7th at noon.

 Roadside Travelers Recording – History of Pemberton - A first podcast dealing with roadside travelers and the history of places found along the byways/state was completed.
 The first session was on Pemberton, a defunct town in Sumter County.
+This video was posted on the Central Florida Byways YouTube Channel, linked here.

 Byway Annual Reports – The IRLNSB’s Annual Report was submitted.
 Reports from all of the byways statewide will be compiled to create a statewide report.

-2021 FDHP Calendar – Claudia noted that the month of June included a photo of Garry Balogh, former District 5 Scenic Byway Coordinator.
+2021 FSHP Calendar – Claudia noted that the month of June included a photo of Garry Balogh, former District 5 Scenic Byway Coordinator.
 It was noted that Garry was the godfather of the Scenic Highway program.
 No hard copies of the calendar are available.

 Future Garry Balogh Award Nomination Cycle – June 1st nominations open for people that have been influential with the Byway Program.

 National Scenic Byway Legislation – Mike Palozzi reported that the grant cycle will soon be announced.
 DUNS numbers, FEIN numbers, etc. will need to be provided along with checking account numbers.
-Mike will work with Tim Ford to update the organization’s information.
+Mike and Karen will work with Tim Ford to update the organization’s information.
 Claudia Calzaretta stated that funding has not been approved yet contrary to the January meeting minutes.

 New Business – Sarah Kraum reported that an article states that the start of hurricane season will be moved up to May 15th.

-Bob Day asked if Ruth Stanbridge was contacted regarding the Road Side Chat/Travelers program.
+Bob Day asked if Ruth Stanbridge was contacted regarding the Roadside Chats program.
 Ms. Stanbridge has not been contacted yet.

 Public Comment – None